Sigrid Stark in 1952; Charles Tinkham in 1992

 Since its establishment, the Stark-Tinkham Writing Contest has distributed thousands of dollars in prizes to our talented student writers, and has invited a host of nationally recognized authors to speak at the awards ceremony.
 The contest is one of the campus’s longest-running and most cherished institutions.

-The submission deadline for the 2015 Stark-Tinkham contest is March 18, and the contest will be held on Wednesday, April 15 at 7:00 PM in Jean Chambers (SUL).
-Rules for the contest are available here: Stark Tinkham 2015 Rules.
+The submission deadline for the 2016 Stark-Tinkham contest is March 11, and the contest will be held on Wednesday, April 6 at 7:00 PM in CIVS’s Immersive Theater, in the Powers Building.
+Rules for the contest are available here: Stark Tinkham 2016 Rules.
 You can submit entries in hard-copy to CLO 217, or by following this link to submit electronically.
-You can download the flyer for this year’s contest here: Stark Tikham flyer.
+You can download the flyer for this year’s contest here: Stark Tinkham flyer 2016.